ibm-cloud-docs/Registry/ts_index.md

 ### Root keys
 {: #trustedcontent_lostrootkey}

-If your root key is lost or compromised, you cannot update any trusted content repositories that used that root key.
+If your root key is lost or compromised, you can't update any trusted content repositories that used that root key.
 {:shortdesc}

 You can [delete the namespaces](/docs/services/Registry?topic=registry-registry_setup_cli_namespace#registry_remove) that have repositories that use the affected root key, which deletes your images and trust data.